Cornell Policies

 The Office of University Counsel is available to answer any questions you may have regarding the following policies and guidance memoranda.

 This brochure, released 2/16/09, is available here as a pdf.
-You also can access the letter that accompanied the brochure (pdf). - Copyright Infringement: Excerpts from the Cornell University Policy
+You also can access the letter that accompanied the brochure (pdf). - Digital Millennium Copyright Act (DMCA) Notifications

 - Cornell University Report from the Intellectual Property Committee (March 2003)